Multimessenger Characterization of High-Energy Neutrino Emission from the Brightest Neutrino-Active Galactic Nuclei: Properties of Neutrino-Active Galaxy Candidates

 In Seyfert galaxies, the corona is believed to be highly magnetized and turbulent.
 Several particle acceleration mechanisms are proposed, such as stochastic acceleration in strongly turbulent coronae \citep{Murase:2019vdl,Kheirandish:2021wkm,Lemoine:2024roa,Fiorillo:2025ehn}, magnetic reconnections \citep{Kheirandish:2021wkm,Fiorillo:2023dts}, shock acceleration~\citep{Inoue:2019yfs,Anchordoqui:2021vms,Inoue:2021iyl,Murase:2022dog}, and shear acceleration~\citep{Murase:2022dog,Lemoine:2024roa}.

-For this work, as in \citet{Murase:2019vdl}, we focus on stochastic acceleration in the corona, where protons are accelerated via scattering with the magnetohydrodynamic (MHD) turbulence\footnote{\citet{Murase:2019vdl} and \citet{Kheirandish:2021wkm} assume strong turbulence, in which the critical balance is achieved, with large amplitudes.
-Although there seems to be some misunderstandings in the literature, only the turbulent component of the coronal magnetic fields is considered in their model parameters.}.
+For this work, as in \citet{Murase:2019vdl}, we focus on stochastic acceleration in the corona, where protons are accelerated via scattering with the magnetohydrodynamic (MHD) turbulence\footnote{We stress that \citet{Murase:2019vdl} and \citet{Kheirandish:2021wkm} assume strong turbulence, in which the critical balance is achieved, with large amplitudes.
+There seems to be some misunderstandings in the literature~\citep{Fiorillo:2025ehn}.
+We stress that only the turbulent component of the coronal magnetic fields is considered in the model parameters, and $\delta B \sim B$ is assumed in the calculations of electromagnetic cascades of \citet{Murase:2019vdl} and \citet{Kheirandish:2021wkm}.}.
 Within this framework, the proton spectrum can be calculated by solving the Fokker-Planck equation